 Connectivity is only part of the solution as pods still need to know the IPs of services on remote clusters.

-This is achieved by enhancing lighthouse with support for Globalnet.
+This is achieved by enhancing Lighthouse with support for Globalnet.
 The Lighthouse

-plugin then uses the Service’s globalIp when replying to DNS
+plugin then uses the global IPs when replying to DNS queries.

 Nothing extra needs to be done to build

 submariner-globalnet as it is built with the standard Submariner build.

 externalIPs by below steps:

 externalIPsonly for users with permission to handle the